ingesolvoll/kee-frame/README.md

 * UI code is purely declarative

 ## Demo application
-I made a simple demo app showing footbal results.
+I made a simple demo app showing football results.
 Have a look around, and observe how all data loading just works while navigating and refreshing the page.

 [Online demo app](http://kee-frame-sample.herokuapp.com/)